Living-Technologies/OrgaSegment/README.md

 <u>Make sure you have installed the OrgaSegment conda environment on your SLURM cluster.</u>

-To run interference, execute the following on the correct node of a SLURM cluster:
+To run inference, execute the following on the correct node of a SLURM cluster:
 ```sh
 cd OrgaSegment
 sbatch train.sh -t -e -c conf/OrganoidBasicConfig20211215.py -m /models/ABC.h5